13 Ways Your Hotel Room Could Be Making You Sick

 While a nice, cool blast of the hotel room air conditioning can make you feel just that more comfortable, it could also take you out of the game later on.
 According to research, a badly maintained or badly designed AC system can become contaminated and potentially harmful.
 If turning your hotel room AC on makes for a weird smell, you can bet dirty particles are flying about.

-According to Mark Mendell, MD, an epidemiologist with the California Department of Public Health, who studied the health effects of air conditioning systems while with the U.S. Department of Energy’s Lawrence Berkeley National Laboratory, a contaminated AC unit can worsen asthma symptoms and allergies.
-Take a look at these 10 common habits that are making you sick.
+According to Mark Mendell, MD, an epidemiologist with the California Department of Public Health, who studied the health effects of air conditioning systems while with the U.S. Department of Energy's Lawrence Berkeley National Laboratory, a contaminated AC unit can worsen asthma symptoms and allergies.

 You're leaving your toothbrush out in the bathroom

 This could happen anywhere, since, when you flush the toilet, contaminants can fly into the surrounding area, but one of the investigations revealed maids using the towel they cleaned the toilet with on the bathroom counter and in the sink right after.
-“The main concern is not with the presence of your own fecal matter on your toothbrush, but rather when a toothbrush is contaminated with fecal matter from someone else, which contains bacteria, viruses or parasites that are not part of your normal flora,” explains a researcher from a study out of Quinnipiac University.
+"The main concern is not with the presence of your own fecal matter on your toothbrush, but rather when a toothbrush is contaminated with fecal matter from someone else, which contains bacteria, viruses or parasites that are not part of your normal flora," explains a researcher from a study out of Quinnipiac University.
 Your best bet is to store your toothbrush away between cleanings.
+These are the things you can (and can't) steal from a hotel room.

 You're getting up close and personal with the sink